Quantumapple/SiTrInEo/README.md

 But we will develop this to work on lxplus or other servers.

 Pre-requisite
-- Xerces-C, qt, qt-devel, qt3, libXi, libGL : for Geant4 graphic tools
+- Xerces-C, qt, qt-devel, qt4, libXi, libGL : for Geant4 graphic tools
-- cmake > 3.9.0 (Recommended), ROOT: the latest version
+- cmake > 3.9.0 (Necessary), ROOT: the latest version
-- Geant4: the latest version
+- Geant4: 10.05 (If the version is > 10.05, you must use qt5 instead of qt4)

 ### Install pre-requisite libraries
 The commands are based on Cern Centos7 (CC7).